Table of Contents

 Along with its major advantage of flood control, there are many other benefits of flow control such as speed control of upstream surface water, self-cleansing, controlled discharge to the downstream and release of clean water to the environment.

 To control the upstream surface water, flow control units are used.
-The unit can work as a standalone unit or work with collective efforts of multiple units (also called flow control system).
-The control systems are capable of attenuating water, velocity control, release water with controlled flow rates, self-cleansing of water.
+The unit can work as a standalone unit or work with the collective efforts of multiple units (also called a flow control system).
+The control systems are capable of attenuating water, velocity control, releasing water with controlled flow rates, and self-cleansing of water.

 Lastly, it can be operated remotely from the control centre which is very useful during heavy rain times and minimise the requirement of site visits.